Olive Philp Diary, 1919

 Hoeing and scuffing turnips.
 Brock to moorefield in morning with 3 pigs.
 Lionel Hamilton here for tea.
 Fine day.

-Finished hoeing then on scuffing.
+Finished hoeing then Da scuffling.
 Brock brought up sheep and divided them.
 Chopped some in afternoon.
-He & I to town to night.
+He + I to town to night.
 Fine and warm.

 Brock to church.
 Dull and a little shower about five.

-Wednesday, 6 Men working at ditch all day.
+Men working at ditch all day.
 I to town in morning to meet Lillian.
-Mother and she up to Ray's in afternoon.
+Mother and she up to Roy's in afternoon.
 Misty & hot in morning.
-Brightened by noon but stil hot.
+Brightened by noon but still hot.

 Men working at ditch all day.
 Brock, mother and Lillian at Presley. garden party.
 Cloudy in morning but brightened up.